EIDA/eidaws/eidaws.endpoint_proxy/README.rst

 <http://nginx.org/en/docs/http/ngx_http_limit_conn_module.html#limit_conn>`_
 configuration option, it implements the `Leaky Bucket Algorithm
 <https://en.wikipedia.org/wiki/Leaky_bucket>`_ instead of returning immediately
-an error to client.
+an error to the client.
 Limited access to the proxied endpoint resource is granted by a configurable connection pool size.

 The service is intented to be used in conjunction with `eidaws-federator